-Following the discussions within the three WODA associations, it has been agreed to convene a WODA Environmental Effects of Deep Sea Mining Working Group to promote the use of robust scientific evidence on environmental effects from the dredging industry, within policy and regulation of Dee Sea Mining.
+Following a discussion with the WODA Board, it has been agreed to convene a WODA Working Group on the Management of the Environmental Effects of Deep Sea Mining to promote the use of robust scientific evidence in the management of the environmental effects from the dredging community, within the policy and regulation of Deep Sea Mining.

 2. Aims of the Environmental Effects of DSM working group

-The aim of the Working Group is to promote the use of robust scientific evidence on environmental effects within policy and regulation of the Deep Sea Mining community.
-It is a technical forum for dredging community specialists with an interest in environmental effects, and is not seeking to advocate the development of the sector or particular organisational interests, or address other aspects of deep sea mining.
+The aim of the Working Group is to promote the use of robust scientific approaches to the management of environmental effects, within the policy and regulation of Deep Sea Mining.
+It is intended as a technical forum for dredging community specialists with an interest in the management of environmental effects, and is not seeking to advocate the development of the sector or particular organisational interests, or address other aspects of deep sea mining.

 The Working Group shall present the joint views of the CEDA, EADA, and WEDA members, through WODA.